CNN president resigns after relationship with co-worker

 In a statement Zucker said he wished that his tenure at CNN had ended differently but, “it was an amazing run.
 And I loved every minute.”

-Allison Gollust, CNN’s executive vice president and chief marketing officer, acknowledged the relationship in a memo of her own.
+Gollust, a former publicist who rose to the rank of CNN's executive vice president and chief marketing officer, is staying at the network.

-Prior to joining CNN, Gollust served as communications director for Andrew Cuomo, according to a biography posted on the CNN website.
-Like Zucker, she worked at NBC News prior to that.
+Prior to joining CNN, Gollust served as communications director for Andrew Cuomo.
+Like Zucker, she worked at NBC prior to that.
+Both are divorced.

+Chris Cuomo, at the time CNN's most popular prime-time anchor, was fired in December when it was revealed in documents released by New York Attorney General Letitia James that his behind-the-scenes role helping craft his brother's response to harassment charges was more extensive than previously acknowledged.

-Chris Cuomo actively helped craft his his brother’s responses to sexual harassment charges, according to emails and a transcript of his testimony to investigators working for state Attorney General Letitia James.
-Her office found that Andrew Cuomo sexually harassed at least 11 women; the former governor resigned in August to avoid a likely impeachment trial.
+James' office found that Andrew Cuomo sexually harassed at least 11 women.
+The former governor resigned in August to avoid a likely impeachment trial.

 Experts said Zucker’s resignation might affect the upcoming CNN+ streaming service, which has been making an aggressive effort to recruit big media names like Fox News’ Chris Wallace and NPR’s Audie Cornish.
 That service is expected to launch in March.